 NOW OFFERING TELEHEALTH

-In addition to office visits, we are now offering telehealth for clients interested.
-If you would like to set-up a telehealth appointment or change your existing appointment, please call our office at (270)444-8183.
+In addition to office visits, we are now able to provide TeleHealth visits when a client is unable to make an in-person appointment.
+Certain rules and restrictions apply.
+If you would like to discuss a telehealth appointment or change your existing appointment, please call our office at (270)444-8183.